 |Home » ACP » Spike

-Spike is also a network utility named after the famous Goldeneye scene where Izabella Scorupco tries to nail Alan Cumming's grid so the sparks start flying.
+Spike is also a network utility, and it's named after the famous 007 Goldeneye scene where Izabella Scorupco tries to nail Alan Cumming's grid so the sparks start flying.
 Spike runs its own native code.
 It's faster.
 And prettier.
-And it's easier to use: you don't have to parse away URLs for example - Spike does that automatically.
+And easier to use - you don't finding yourself parsing away URLs for example - Spike does that automatically.
 And once you submit a query you never have to type it in again.

 Or reverse DNS.
 Intuitively.
 Find canonical names, aliases, all IPs for a given domain or IP.
 Identify machines on your local network.
 Useful if you want to find providers for a given domain.
 [Take the IP and put it in Spike's Whois.]